'Enforcement investigation' commenced into Co Antrim hotel housing of migrants

 Both DUP MLA Trevor Clarke and UUP MP Robin Swann said that Antrim and Newtownabbey Borough Council had confirmed to them that a planning enforcement investigation is underway concerning the Chimney Corner Hotel on the western edge of Newtownabbey.

-It comes following a landmark court case in London, which essentially ruled that it was a breach of planning permission for the government to house migrants in a hotel.
+It comes following a landmark court case in London, which essentially ruled that it could be a breach of planning permission for the government to house migrants in a hotel.

 When contacted, the council said: “An enforcement investigation has commenced, and the council has no further comment to make at this time.”